jojorb/cozy-map/README.md

 --

+ACTUAL STATES : STEP 1 "ease the search and retrieve data to render"

+"Done" features:
+- fetch https tiles from OSM/Esri/CartoDb provide OSM data, satellite and simple black view.
+- find places or path in https query.
+- Weather Stations are provided by "WeeWxStation" mostly served from personal Raspberry Pi.

+NEXT STEPS:
+- ease contribution and fetch more data in a more persistent and personalize way.
+- working on konnectors.
+- organize manage mapping tool and data

+Working on (see developer branch):
 - Get an access to Amenity from OSM and contribute/update nodes.
-- Weather Stations are provided by "WeeWxStation" mostly served from a personal Raspberry Pi.
-- Earthquake data are provided by usgs.gov.
+- Fetch earthquake data provided by usgs.gov (updated every 15 minutes).
+- Wiki and user guide.

 >Because sometimes contribute is the only thing we can do.
-Load a Map and update or create Open Source data.
+Load a Map to update or create Open Source data.
 Discussion on the [Cozy.io/Forum](https://forum.cozy.io/t/app-leaflet-map-here-i-am-there-you-go/2114)

+## Want to help?

+More informations on the [wiki](https://github.com/RobyRemzy/cozy-map/wiki)

 ## What is Cozy?